jamesrw94/UoB_group_project/README.md

  - Twitter API - contains the script we intend to use to retrieve headlines from twitter
  - Ideas - Contains all ideas that for the Serious Play app which we have considered.
  - Meet notes - contains minutes from our meetings

+# Acknowledgements
+Special thanks to all the lecturers on the Software Engineering unit at University of Bristol 2021 for all their help and support.